scalable-af/training/serverless/aws/lambda201/lab1.5/README.md

         --zip-file fileb://function.zip --handler comments.post --runtime python3.7 \
         --role arn:aws:iam::{AWS_ACCOUNT_ID}:role/{EXECUTION_ROLE_FROM_LAB1.2}
         ```

-    - `studentID-comments-post` to return all the comments matching our page for `github-webhook` to compile the comments into the static files.
+    - `studentID-comments-get` to return all the comments matching our page for `github-webhook` to compile the comments into the static files.

         ```bash
         aws lambda create-function --function-name {FUNCTION_NAME - ex. student00-comments-get} \
         --zip-file fileb://function.zip --handler comments.get --runtime python3.7 \
         --role arn:aws:iam::{AWS_ACCOUNT_ID}:role/{EXECUTION_ROLE_FROM_LAB1.2}
         ```

     - `studentID-dynamo-stream` to be triggered any time changes are made to the DynamoDB, calling the github-webhook with a mocked payload to trigger a rebuild of the static content.
 This way our comments are updated automatically without us having to do anything.
 Even if we go in the table and manually remove/moderate them.

         ```bash
         aws lambda create-function --function-name {FUNCTION_NAME - ex. student00-dynamo-stream} \
         --zip-file fileb://function.zip --handler dynamo_stream.fake_webhook --runtime python3.7 \